fathym-it/docs/docs/introduction/overview.md

 ## Virtual Developers

-Different than most low code/no code platforms, Fathym helps you developer repeatable automation on your own chosen technology stack.
+Different than most low code/no code platforms, Fathym helps you develop repeatable automation on your own chosen technology stack.
 Our virtual developers can be programmed to deliver the tech you choose, in a repeatable, migratable, and scalable way.
-Enable Jr and Mid level devs to deliver with Sr dev quality, even enabling non-development worker roles to accomplish comples development / technology tasks...
+Enable Jr and Mid level devs to deliver with Sr dev quality, even enabling non-development employment roles to accomplish complex development / technology tasks.

 ## Community Driven